cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

-If no descriptive names are used for definitions inside `eval` and `apply`, the whole evaluator fits on one page, [as shown in the Lisp manual](http://www.softwarepreservation.org/projects/LISP/book/LISP%201.5%20Programmers%20Manual.pdf#21) or as can as demonstrated in SICP lecture 7A,
+If no descriptive names are used for definitions inside `eval` and `apply`, the whole evaluator fits on one page, [as shown in the Lisp manual](http://www.softwarepreservation.org/projects/LISP/book/LISP%201.5%20Programmers%20Manual.pdf#21) or as demonstrated in SICP lecture 7A,
 [on the blackboard](https://www.youtube.com/watch?v=0m6hoOelZH8&t=34m36s).
-Here a bit more descriptive names are used since it helps for clarity and the implementation is therefore longer.
+In the current implementation a bit more descriptive names are used since it helps for clarity.
+The code does not fit on one page though.

-Unfortunately the implementation described below is possibly not fully a meta-circular evaluator.
+Unfortunately the implementation described below is possibly not truly a meta-circular evaluator.
 A defining characteristic of a meta-circular evaluator is that it is written in the language it evaluates.
 This evaluator is written in Clojure, but it cannot evaluate everything of Clojure.
 What it can evaluate looks a lot like Scheme translated to Clojure, because in fact it is.
-But since Clojure is a Lisp and Scheme is a Lisp, I think the name meta-circular evaluator is still warranted.
+But...
+Since Clojure is a Lisp and Scheme is a Lisp, I think the name meta-circular evaluator is still warranted.

 Now we will implement `eval` and `apply`.